Get Help Today(877) 648-4288

 Unhealthy relationships can lead to emotional distress, such as anxiety or depression, which can lead to substance abuse.
 For example, studies reveal that many people who binge drink have endured childhood trauma and use alcohol to self-medicate.
 Unhealthy relationships in worst case scenarios can create voids, dependencies, and destructive tendencies like self-harm and addiction in some people.

 Becoming aware of personal influences and maintaining self-care and self-esteem are positive ways to identify the possible dangers of negative, toxic relationships.
 If you or someone you know is trapped in an unhealthy relationship and is abusing substances for relief, contact a treatment professional today.

 Call now to be connected to a treatment provider.

 Healthy Relationships And Sobriety

 Forming healthy relationships and connections is a highly effective way to maintain a life of health and wellness, especially when transitioning from a life of addiction.
 In rehab facilities, many patients have the chance to connect with other people in recovery.
 In this environment, patients create bonds that can last for years by connecting with like-minded people.
 Often times, these friendships encourage the person in recovery to overcome challenges influencing addiction.
 12-step groups are a way to continue to form strong relationships and help reduce rates of relapse after patient returns home from treatment.

-If someone is leaving a rehab facility, they may benefit from steering clear of enablers, negative critical people, or people who undermine their personal growth and sense of responsibility.
+If someone is leaving a rehab facility, they will benefit from steering clear of enablers, negative critical people, or people who undermine their personal growth and sense of responsibility.
 Enablers, people who lie or make excuses for addiction, can encourage or tempt those in recovery to abuse substances.
 Codependent relationships can also be unhealthy for people struggling with substance abuse.

 Getting Help Today

 Healthy relationships create joy, but don’t have to be limited to people who don’t have co-occurring disorders or don’t struggle with substance abuse.
 Connect with treatment professionals to gain access to treatment facilities suited for your needs.
 Find freedom.
 Contact a rehab expert today.